masutaka/github-nippou/README.md

 # Github::Nippou [![Gem Version][gem-badge]][gem-link]

-Print today's your GitHub action.
+Displays today's your GitHub action.

-This is a helpful tool when you write a daily report in reference to GitHub. nippou is a japanese word which means a daily report.
+This is a helpful tool when you write a daily report in reference to GitHub.
+Nippou is a japanese word which means a daily report.

 ## Installation